How to Wire a Dryer Motor for Other Uses and DIY Projects (4-Step Guide)

 Step 4: Connect the Motor to Power

-Note: the color of the current-bearing wires in dryer motors varies between red and black, or both can be present.
+Note: The color of the current-bearing wires in dryer motors varies between red and black, or both may be present.

-To connect the motor to power, wire the blue and the white wires to a two-terminal plug.
+To connect the motor to a power source, wire the blue and the white wires to a two-prong plug.

-Strip about one inch of the insulation coating of the blue and the white wire with a wire stripper.
+Strip about one inch of the insulation off the blue and the white wires with a wire stripper.
 Connect them to separate wires on a two-terminal plug and nest the spliced terminals in a wire cap for safety.
 You may use electrical tape to insulate the twisted end instead.

 Next, insert the plug into a wall outlet and turn the power on to verify if the motor is working.
 Also, check if your blower or any other device connected to the dryer motor is working well.